jessmillerhammond/New-Hampshire-Hospital-Rankings-/README.md

 and financial information.
 Information including Available Beds, Gross Patient Revenue, Total Revenue, Total Number of Discharges and Type of Facility was compiled for each NH hospital.
 A correlation matrix was calculated to identify how correlated te hospital attributes were.
-Highly correlated attributes were dropped, and the following criteria were used to identify which hospitals are similar to each other based on the above attributes:
+Highly correlated attributes were dropped, and the following criteria were used to identify which hospitals are similar to each other based on the following attributes:

 Available Beds, Total Revenue, Net Income, and Type of Facility (Short Term Acute Care or Critical Access).

 K-Means Cluster Analysis was completed.
-K-Means Clustering is an unsupervised learning technique that clusters data points based on similarities.
-K represents the number of clusters, that is determined prior to running the algorithm.
-For each cluster, the average value is computed for each of the variables, which is referred to as the cluster centers.
 A K of 3 was chosen, which will cluster the 26 hospitals into three distinct groups.

 New Hampshire Hospital Discharge Data (HDD) was used for the analysis.
 HDDcontains inpatient and outpatient hospital discharge data